eclipse/jifa/site/docs/guide/configuration.md

 ## service-account-name

-The name of ServiceAccount used in an elastic cluster.
+The name of ServiceAccount used in the cluster.

 Type: String